 Corrosion Resistance Comparison

-While both 409 and 304 stainless steels are common in Tundra exhausts, 304 delivers noticeably better corrosion resistance and longer service life due to its higher chromium and nickel content.
-You’ll choose exhaust materials knowing 304 resists rust in harsh environments, so you spend less time on maintenance tips and reactive repairs.
-409 offers a cost advantage (around $700) and beats aluminized steel on baseline durability, but it’s prone to surface rust over time.
-304 starts near $800, reflecting superior alloying and sustained appearance.
-If you want freedom from frequent replacements, 304 reduces interventions and corrosion-driven failures.
-Make choices that liberate you from upkeep: accept slightly higher initial cost for reduced long-term exposure to rust and expense.
+Both 409 and 304 stainless steels are common in aftermarket exhausts, but 304 delivers much better corrosion resistance and a longer service life.
+Because of its higher chromium and nickel content, 304 resists rust even in snowy, heavily salted environments.
+The 409 grade offers a solid cost advantage (around $700) and beats standard steel, but it is prone to surface rust over time.
+The 304 grade starts near $800, reflecting its premium rust protection.
+Paying a slightly higher initial cost for 304 reduces your long-term exposure to rust and replacement expenses.

 Long-Term Durability Differences

-Because 304 stainless contains higher chromium and nickel, it resists pitting and surface oxidation far better than 409, so you’ll see fewer rust spots and less structural degradation over the truck’s service life.
-You’ll get improved exhaust longevity and lower upkeep—304 keeps a polished look and structural integrity longer, especially in harsh climates.
-409 is durable but may show surface rust and requires more attention.
+Because 304 stainless contains more chromium and nickel, it resists pitting and rust much better than 409.
+This means you will see fewer rust spots and less damage over the life of your truck.
+Ultimately, 304 keeps its polished look and structural strength longer, especially in rough climates.
+The 409 grade is still durable, but it requires more visual upkeep and will eventually show surface rust.

 | Property | Effect |